megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 10.14.0
 ```

 Once we have those, we need a Razor Pages project to apply the changes to.
-For our purposes here, I'm going to assume we're staring off with a fresh project, created using something like `dotnet new webapp`.
+For our purposes here, I'm going to assume we're starting off with a fresh project, created using something like `dotnet new webapp`.

 With that out of the way, we can create a `package.json` file in the root of our project: